k3erg/marantz-denon-telnet/README.md

 ## What does this package do?
 This package allows to control your marantz or Denon AVR over telnet.
-It was written to support the homebridge-marantz-denon-telnet package.
-You might want to install the marantz-denon-upnpdiscovery package as well, if you don't like to lookup your AVR's IP address by hand.
+It was written to support the [homebridge-marantz-denon-telnet](https://www.npmjs.com/package/marantz-denon-telnet) package.
+You might want to install the [marantz-denon-upnpdiscovery](https://www.npmjs.com/package/marantz-denon-upnpdiscovery) package as well, if you don't like to lookup your AVR's IP address by hand.

 ## What parts of the protocol are covered by this package?
-This Packages only supports COMMAND and RESPONSE *for now*.
-EVENTS that get triggered by Commands are omitted.
+This packages only supports *COMMAND* and *RESPONSE* for now. *EVENTS* that get triggered by *COMMANDS* are omitted.
-I.e. a connection to the AVR is opened to issue one or several COMMANDs and as soon as the last RESPONSE is in, it will be closed.
+I.e. a connection to the AVR is opened to issue one or several *COMMANDS* and as soon as the last *RESPONSE* is in, it will be closed.
+Further, this package will create a fifo-buffer that cues all commands, sent to the AVR.
+This is to respect the timeouts and intervals defined in the marantz and DENON AVR protocol and somewhat syncronise the *request COMMAND* and *RESPONSE* play.

 ### marantz and DENON AVR control protocol
-According to the <a href="http://www.us.marantz.com/DocumentMaster/US/Marantz_FY16_AV_SR_NR_PROTOCOL_V01(2).xls)">Denon AVR control protocol</a> the following three data forms are defined.
+According to the [Denon AVR control protocol](http://www.us.marantz.com/DocumentMaster/US/Marantz_FY16_AV_SR_NR_PROTOCOL_V01%282%29.xls) the following three data forms are defined.

 Form | Purpose
 --- | ---